sgmoore/Audiobookshelf-calibre-plugin/README.md

 Quick Linking attempts to link books that haven't been linked by matching up Audiobookshelf ASIN (Audible ASIN).
 It searches Audible for a list of Audible ASINs that may match the title and author of the calibre book, and then checks if any Audiobookshelf book matches.
+By default QuickLink saves a list of calibre books it failed to match (due to no ASIN match) which is more time and API efficient.

 1. Right-click the Audiobookshelf icon and select "Quick Link Books"
 2. Books will be automatically linked based on Audible ASIN matches

 ### Audiobooks Not in Calibre

 Builds a table of audiobooks in Audiobookshelf that aren't linked to a book in calibre.
+Double click the title to open the book in Audiobookshelf.

 ### Audible ASIN Sync